-To understand color well, it is necessary to go back to a concept we all learned as children – the color wheel.
-The color wheel, showing primary, secondary, and tertiary colors, forms the basis of color theory in interior design.
+To understand color well, it is necessary to go back to a concept we all learnt as children – the color wheel.
+The color wheel, showing primary, secondary and tertiary colors, form the basis of color theory in interior design.
 The color wheel was originally made by Isaac Newton while attempting to learn more about the nature of light.
 His experiments with the prism led to the color wheel and our understanding of primary and secondary colors.
-Red, Yellow, and Blue are three colors that combine to form every other color and are hence known as the primary colors.
+Red, Yellow and Blue are three colors that combine to form every other color, and are hence known as the primary colors.
 The primary colors when mixed with each other give rise to secondary and tertiary colors, and the color wheel is a graphical representation of these color relationships.

 Warm and Cool Colors